ahmedabougabal/ITICafeFoodDeliveryApp/README.md

 ## 🚀 Project Overview

 The core idea of our project is to **simplify the process of ordering food during session breaks**. 🥪 Whether you're a student, instructor, or external guest, the goal is to **reduce waiting times**, avoid **queue jams**, and make the whole experience more seamless.
-Our web app enables users to order food online, saving time for both students and instructors.
+Our web app enables users to order food online from the ITI Cafe, saving time for both students and instructors for more demanding tasks/Breaks in-between sessions.

 ### 💡 Key Features:
 - **Order Anytime, Anywhere**: Place food orders online to avoid long queues.